walles/riff/README.md

 ... then all future 'git diff's and 'git show's will be refined.

 # TODO before first release
-* Test that we work as expected when "gem install"ed system-wide
 * Create a Rakefile that can install dependencies, build, run tests, package and optionally deploy as well.
 * Release version 0.0.0

 # TODO post first release
+* Think about how to visualize one line changing to itself with a comma at the end plus a bunch of entirely new lines.
+Think of a constant array getting one or more extra members.
 * Think about highlighting whitespace errors like Git does
 * Think about how to visualize an added line break together with some indentation on the following line.
-* Think about how to visualize one line changing to itself with a comma at the end plus a bunch of entirely new lines.
-Think of a constant array getting one or more extra members.
 * Do "git show 57f27da" and think about what rule we should use to get the REVERSE vs reversed() lines highlighted.
 * Do "git show 2ac5b06" and think about what rule we should use to